Skip to main content

 Better for: Exceptionally fresh fish at market pricing, dependable daily specials, and fast counter service that beats most Midtown seafood restaurants on convenience and value.

-Skip if: You want a full-service dining room, cocktails, or a longer sit-down experience — alternatives with table service will suit those needs better.
+Consider Alternatives If: You want a full-service dining room, cocktails, or a longer sit-down experience — alternatives with table service will suit those needs better.